+Would you eat something someone cared about?
 Would you eat something someone whispered to sweetly?
-Would you eat something someone cared about?

-“I’m going to give you to this lady now, and she’s going to eat you.
-I’m sorry,” he whispered to the pastry.
-Then, as if involved in an argument with the pastry, Sal Vulcano added: “This is just the way things are.”
+“I’m going to give you to this lady now, and she’s going to eat you,” he whispered to the pastry.
+In response to the confection’s purported plea, Sal Vulcano added: “I’m sorry, this is just the way things are.”

 In reaction to this display, the customer on the other side of the counter, decided that she did not want that particular pastry.
 She didn’t reveal anything about her decision making process, but it was obvious that she was uncomfortable with the idea of eating that particular pastry.
 Without saying a word, Sal selected another pastry, and he proceeded to speak to that one too.
-The woman interjected quick saying:
+The woman interrupted him saying:

 “I don’t want one that you’ve spoken to.”

 Who would eat something that someone cares so much about?
 A cad would.
 Someone who doesn’t care about a person, place, or thing would.
-It’s a reflection on you if you can eat such a thing without a second thought.
+They might even worry that doing so could reflect poorly on them if they eat the pastry without a second thought.
 You’re saying you would eat such a thing without guilt?
 What kind of person are you?
-How would you sell yourself to those around in the aftermath?
+How do we sell ourselves to our peers in the aftermath?

-Would you eat a small child’s beloved dog?
+Would we eat a small child’s beloved dog?
 Most would say no, to quote Pulp Fiction’s Jules Winnfield, “A dog’s got personality.
 Personality goes a long way.”
 If we agree with that sentiment, what are our parameters?
-Would we have any problems eating a turkey?
-What if you met that turkey, and that turkey had a little personality to it?
-What if that turkey displayed a little spunk that the observer couldn’t help but appreciate?
-What if that turkey befriend another turkey in a manner that was so obvious it was a little endearing?
-What if it displayed some kindness that left an impression?
-What if it allowed you to fondle its wattle?
+Would we have any problems eating a small child’s beloved turkey?
+What if we met that turkey, and that turkey displayed some personality?
+What if that turkey displayed a little spunk that we couldn’t help but appreciate?
+What if that turkey befriended another turkey in a manner we found it endearing?
+What if the bird displayed an act of kindness that left an impression on us?
+What if it allowed us to fondle its wattle?
 What if that turkey had a name?
-How could you eat a thing with a name?
-What kind of person are you?
-Would you rather eat a turkey that you’ve never met, that some individual in a factory farm slaughtered and packaged for you?
-If you are that caring person that doesn’t want to see anyone, any animal, or anything suffer, and when an individual does something that suggests they’ve bonded with something we plan on eating, do we consider how much pain that food might go through when we gnash it with our teeth, do we want to avoid thinking about that, and does it challenge what we think we know about light counts, the soul, and overall cognition.
+How could anyone we eat a living being with a name?
+What kind of people are we?
+Would we rather eat a turkey that we’ve never met, that some individual in a factory farm slaughtered and packaged for us?
+We are informed, compassionate beings who don’t want to see anyone, any animal, or anything suffer, and when an individual does something that suggests they’ve bonded with something we plan on eating, do we consider how much pain that food might go through when we gnash it with our teeth, do we want to avoid thinking about that, and does it challenge what we think we know about light counts, the soul, and overall cognition.